The Water Garden (Childe Hassam)

-The Water Garden is a 1909 painting by Childe Hassam.
-Done in oil on canvas, the painting is on display at the Metropolitan Museum of Art, in New York.
+The Water Garden is a 1909 painting by the American Impressionist painter Childe Hassam.
+Done in oil on canvas, the painting is in the Metropolitan Museum of Art in New York.

 Description

 The painting depicts a vivacious patch of flowers set on a flat field of grass.
 This seemingly flat plain is pockmarked with shallow ponds that have been grown-over with aquatic plants.
-The painting has been noted for being heavily inflected on by post-impressionist artistic thought.
+The painting has been noted for being heavily inflected on by Post-Impressionist artistic thought.
 According to the Metropolitan Museum of Art's description of the painting, Hassam's work was likely painted in East Hampton, where the artist spent his final years.